 Blue Ridge Reservoir

-As in previous years, the ecological health of Blue Ridge Reservoir rated good in 2011.
+Ecological health conditions in Blue Ridge Reservoir rated “good” in 2020.
 Blue Ridge has consistently rated among the highest of all the reservoirs monitored by TVA.

-Ecological Health Indicators at Blue Ridge Reservoir — 2011
+Ecological Health Indicators for Blue Ridge Reservoir - 2020

-Dissolved oxygen rated good.
-Dissolved oxygen has rated good or fair in all previous years except 2007 when it rated poor.
-The poor rating was due to low concentrations in the lower water column during September and October and was likely a result of the extended drought.
+Dissolved oxygen rated “fair” because concentrations were low in a portion of the lower water column in June.
+Dissolved oxygen has rated “good” or “fair” in all previous years except 2007 when it rated “poor”.
+The “poor” rating was due to low concentrations in the lower water column during September and October and was likely a result of the extended drought in that year.

 Fish consumption advisories

-Blue Ridge Reservoir—TVA maintains a program to examine contaminants in fish fillets from TVA reservoirs and their major tributary streams on a rotational basis.
-The data collected from this program is distributed to the state officials who are responsible for placing or removing fish tissue consumption advisories on those bodies of water.
-For information on advisories currently in effect for Blue Ridge Reservoir, visit the Environmental Protection Division of Georgia Department of Natural Resources’ Web page.
+TVA maintains a program to examine contaminants in fillets of fish collected from TVA reservoirs and their major tributary streams on a rotational basis.
+The data collected from this program are distributed to the state officials who are responsible for placing or removing fish tissue consumption advisories on those bodies of water.
+For information on advisories currently in effect for Blue Ridge Reservoir, visit the Environmental Protection Division of the Georgia Department of Natural Resources.